kayvansol/AnsibleDockerInstallation/README.md

 Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments in isolation.

-Ansible is a suite of software tools that enables infrastructure as code.
+`Ansible` is a suite of software tools that enables infrastructure as code.
 It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.

+Ansible is an open source IT automation engine that automates provisioning, configuration management, application deployment, orchestration, and many other IT processes.
+It is free to use, and the project benefits from the experience and intelligence of its thousands of contributors.

+# Senario :

 We have 3 machine, one for ansible management and 2 for hosts to install docker on them :